 Wait, the non-opening doors here, don’t make sense on that, that it is a restricted area.
 Rather than that, it is an open temple that is open twenty-four hours a day.

 You can go there whenever you want.
 You can have a sit on its pedestals, click photographs, take a circumrotation of its, and have a decent view of the Bhaktapur from the top plinth of its.

 Alike the five stories, it also has five plinths.
 Of which, each plinth has a pair of guardians, ten times stronger than the ones underneath it.

-The first guardians are called Jai and Pratap, who is believed as two powerful wrestlers of that era.
+The first guardians are called Jai and Pratap, who are believed as two powerful wrestlers of that era.

 Supposedly, they are regarded as essentially ten times stronger than any common man.

 Above them, there is a placement of a pair of an elephant, lions, Griffins, and the minor deities named Simhini and Vyagini.

 Nyatapola, on one hand, is the most beautiful fabrication of King Bhupatindra Malla.
 He erected it in 1702 A.D.
 And fortunately, it still stands in front of us welcoming us to sit on its pedestals.

 That, despite getting through the worst earthquakes of 1934 and 2015 AD.
 Besides that, it still matters as the pride of Bhaktapur.

 Whence, this temple deniably sounds like a marvelous monument.

 Nepal is such a place where the possibility of occurring earthquakes is so high.
 That Kathmandu, the capital of Nepal, thus is counted among those top 10 cities of the world which have a high risk of damage via earthquake.